 The report, which cites industry sources, claims that the app will handle online payments, a bit like PayPal.
 That’s in contrast to Samsung Pay proper, which offers real-world contactless NFC-based payments and magnetic stripe payments.
 Several South Korean credit card companies are already said to be on board, including Samsung Card, Lotte Card, and Hana Card.

 Samsung Pay proper hasn’t launched in the UK yet

 Samsung reportedly hopes that the new app will make it much easier to make online payments.
 According to ET, online payments account for less than 20% of all transactions through Samsung Pay currently.
 The report puts this down to the existing app’s “complicated procedures”.

-The new app will offer fingerprint certification for online payments, apparently.
+, apparently.
 It’s also expected to be free to download, and will be available on a cross-platform basis, including on iOS, Android, and Windows PCs.
 One official at a card company was quoted as saying: “By releasing Samsung Pay Mini, Samsung has completed a versatile platform that absorbs online and mobile payments,”

 We’ve asked Samsung for comment on this matter, and we’ll update this article with any response.